opencast/opencast/docs/guides/admin/docs/configuration/elasticsearch.md

 documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-stack-security.html)
 to properly secure Elasticsearch.

-Additionally, the base name of the index opencast is looking for can be configured in 'org.opencastproject.elasticsearch.index.ElasticsearchIndex.cfg' under `name`.
+Additionally, the following settings can be configured in `org.opencastproject.elasticsearch.index.ElasticsearchIndex.cfg`:
+* `index.indentifier`
+* `index.name`

+The identifier defines which index opencast is looking for.
 This might be interesting if you run an Elasticsearch cluster and want to follow a naming scheme.
-But you should be aware that this index actually consists of multiple subindices whose names will be appended to the base name with an _ (e.g. "index_event").
+But you should be aware that the index actually consists of multiple subindices whose identifiers will be appended to the base name with an _ (e.g. "opencast_event").
 If an index doesn't exist, Opencast will create it.

+The name is used for logging purposes only.

 Version
 -------